Azure/bellhop/docs/scalers/modules/README.md

 ###################################################################################
 ##
 ## You will need to switch off of the direction sent from the Engine function.
-## Scaling UP is typically easier, and involves parsing the values of "savedState-" tags.
+## Scaling UP is typically easier, and involves parsing the values of "saveState-" tags.
 ##
 ###################################################################################